 Megha Bajaj reveals to Nikita Mukherjee what it takes to be an accomplished and recognised writer, and, above all, a seeker

 Being a writer is not an easy job.
 Expressing your thoughts effectively through words is something not every writer can easily do.
 A good writer is someone whose words touch the heart and soul like a soft breeze on a hot sunny day.
-One such writer is Ms Megha Bajaj.
+One such writer is Ms. Megha Bajaj.

-An accomplished author and writer as well as a regular columnist with Life Positive, Ms Bajaj is a woman of many talents.
-Her heart-warming personality and homely vibe reflects through her words and stories which have touched thousands of readers.
+An accomplished author and writer as well as a regular columnist with Life Positive, Ms. Bajaj is a woman of many talents.
+Her heart-warming personality and homely vibe reflect through her words and stories which have touched thousands of readers.
 Not only is she an acclaimed writer and author, but she’s also a very curious spiritual seeker who has come a long way on her spiritual journey and has managed to enlighten us through her writings and knowledge.

 Therefore, it was about time that such a humble soul, who was previously a part of Life Positive’s editorial team, gets featured for all her accomplishments.
 Below is an account of the beautiful conversation I had with her.

 Q. Tell us something about your early life and how your journey started.